w3ichen/LiteRT-LM/kotlin/README.md

 ### 4. Sending Messages

-There are two ways to send messages:
+There are three ways to send messages:

 -   **`sendMessage(message: Message): Message`**: Synchronous call that blocks until the model returns a complete response.
 This is simpler for basic